ajpikul-com/simpauth/README.md

 ## Basic Idea of uWHO

-`uwho.Coordinator` wraps `mux` with authentication/authorization/session management.
+`uwho.Coordinator` wraps `mux` with authentication, authorization, and session management.

 1. Write a `state` object for each connection.
 2. Write 5 required methods.